Error distributions for random grid approximations of multidimensional stochastic integrals: Approximation of stochastic integrals

 Define

-so that the first term on the righthand side of \eqref{eq:errorparts} equals $\sum_v \Delta_v(t)$.
-Using Doob's inequality together with the Cauchy-Schwarz inequality in the second step and \eqref{eq:sqrvar} in the third step we have that
+so that the first term on the right-hand side of \eqref{eqerrorparts} equals $\sum_v \Delta_v(t)$.
+Using Doob's inequality together with the Cauchy--Schwarz inequality in the second step and \eqref{eqsqrvar} in the third step we have that

-Thus, by the definition \eqref{eq:taukn},
+Thus, by the definition \eqref{eqtaukn},

-According to Lemma \ref{lemma:rootzen} it follows that $\sum_v \sup_{\tau_v \leq t < \tau_{v+1}} |\Delta_v(t)| \to_p 0$.
+According to Lemma~\ref{lemmarootzen} it follows that $\sum_v \sup _{\tau _v \leq t < \tau_{v+1}} |\Delta_v(t)| \to_p 0$.
 Hence,

-which completes the proof that the first term in the righthand side of \eqref{eq:errorparts} tends uniformly to zero in probability.
+which completes the proof that the first term in the right-hand side of \eqref{eqerrorparts} tends uniformly to zero in probability.

-Completely similar, but more complex computation show that for any indexes $i,j,k,l,m$, and using Lemma \ref{lemma:scheme} with $p=2$ for $j=m$ and computations similar to (but simpler than) the proof of Lemma \ref{lemma:scheme} for $j \neq m$,
+Completely similar, but more complex computation show that for any indexes $i,j,k,l,m$, and using Lemma~\ref{lemmascheme} with $p=2$ for $j=m$ and computations similar to (but simpler than) the proof of Lemma \ref{lemmascheme} for $j \neq m$,